-We always have meat or chicken for Shabbos meals as we consider it to be an important part of our Shabbos and we use the leftover cooked chicken all week as one of our Building Blocks of Meal Planning.
-What I like to do is to take the meat and chicken from Shabbos and shred it or cut it and place it into containers to be used all week.
+We always have meat or chicken for Shabbos meals as we consider it an important part of our Shabbos, and we use the leftover cooked chicken all week as one of our Building Blocks of Meal Planning.
+I like to take the meat and chicken from Shabbos, shred it, cut it, and place it into containers to be used all week.
 That is half the meal prep done already!
 So easy!

-I always encourage, and try myself, to cut down on meat and chicken and fish and try to eat as many plant-based proteins as possible.
+I always encourage others and I also try to cut down on meat and chicken and fish and try to eat as many plant-based proteins as possible.
 These are very often kosher and very easy on the budget.

 Leftover Chicken Recipes

-The trick is to stretch the meat and chicken as much as possible to that it part of the meal but you don’t have to use too much of it to make a filling meal.
+The trick is to stretch the meat and chicken as much as possible to that it part of the meal, but you don’t have to use too much to make a filling meal.

 You can also make chicken or meat one day and then either eat it as a meal (make sure to serve with a cheap and filling side dish) or shred or cube it for different meals during the week,

-I find it hard to cook a full supper every weeknight so it helps me to have part of the meal already prepped and waiting for me in the fridge.
-Adding quick items to a protein that is already cooked takes significantly less time and makes serving supper so much less stressful.
+I find it hard to cook a full supper every weeknight, so it helps me to have part of the meal already prepped and waiting for me in the fridge.
+Adding quick items to an already cooked protein takes significantly less time and makes serving supper so much less stressful.
 Having shredded leftover chicken ready to toss into a dish is such a time saver!

 I always try to make frugality easier for myself and you, not harder!

-So if you have leftover rotisserie chicken than by all means use it to make some delicious dishes but don’t go to the store just to but store bought rotisserie chicken.
+So if you have leftover rotisserie chicken, then, by all means, use it to make some delicious dishes but don’t go to the store just to buy a store-bought rotisserie chicken.
 That would defeat the frugality of it!

 You can then divide these up into smaller portions to be used throughout the week.
 These also freeze nicely so you can prepare for the more stressful points of your life when you may be tempted to get take-out.